chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/images-directory/index.md

 https://console.chainguard.dev/auth/login?org=ORGANIZATION
 ```

-If you're not ready to create a Chainguard account, you can also follow along with the public [Chainguard Images Directory](https://images.chainguard.dev/?utm_source=cg-academy&utm_medium=website&utm_campaign=dev-enablement&utm_content=edu-content-chainguard-chainguard-images-working-with-images-images-directory).
-As of this writing, there are some differences between the two directories, but both should provide a similar experience for users.
+If you're not ready to create a Chainguard account, you can follow along with the public [Chainguard Directory](https://images.chainguard.dev/?utm_source=cg-academy&utm_medium=website&utm_campaign=dev-enablement&utm_content=edu-content-chainguard-chainguard-images-working-with-images-images-directory).
+As of this writing, there are some differences between the two websites, but both should provide a similar Chainguard Images browsing experience.

-## The Images Directory
+## Browse Chainguard Images

 After signing in to the Chainguard Console, your browser will take you to a landing page like the following.

 ![Screenshot showing the Chainguard Console's Overview page.](imgs-dir-A.png)

-Click **Public Images** in the left-hand navigation to be taken to the Public Images Directory.
-There, you'll be presented with a list of all of Chainguard's Developer Images.
+Click **Public Images** in the left-hand navigation to browse all available Chainguard Images.
+There, you'll be presented with a list of all of Chainguard's available Images.

 ![Screenshot of the public Images directory in the Console, showing the tabular view.
 The table is sorted by the "Updated" column in ascending order, meaning that the most recently updated Images are shown first.](imgs-dir-B.png)

 > **Note**: If you are part of an organization, you may have access to resources in the **Organization images** tab.
-If so, you explore the images there as you would with the Public Images Directory.
+If so, you explore the images there as you would with the **Public Images** tab.

 The table view above has five columns: